 After the downfall of feudalism in 1848, a new system of administration was established and, since 1850, state political & judicial district offices completely superseded the public administration till then performed by the estate offices or town councils.
 The political and judicial agendas were separated.
 The smaller judical districts determined the sphere of district courts.
 The larger administrative complex was represented by the political district, which usually comprised several court districts.
 It's important to know a town's judicial district when searching for court or census records, whereas trade registers, books of passports issued, or lists of recruits fell under the purview of the political district offices (okresní hejtmanství).

 Database of villages and towns and and their relation to the historical court or political district, situation between 1949-1960 and current district.

 Region (kraj, Kreis)

 The higher territorial division was formed by regions, which already existed in the 13th century.
+They were administrative units standing between manor (aka estate) and country.
 The number of regions and their borders changed several times.
 For example, during reign of Empress Maria Theresa in 1751, there existed 16 regions in Bohemia, 5 regions in Moravia, and 3 in Silesia.